 After completing this packet, your patient may have a better understanding of what cognitive skills they need to implement to grocery shop.
 This packet will be great for students ages 10+, individuals working on life skills, and anyone who wants to build better grocery shopping skills.

 What Is Bridging?

-Bridging is connecting the cognitive skills practiced in a session to real-life activities.
+Bridging connects the cognitive skills practiced in a session to life skill activities.
 It allows your client to comprehend better the need and reason for completing cognitive skill activities.
 Bridging activities are a great way to help your client gain effective strategies to try in daily life for conquering related obstacles.